 One of the most common questions we have in the Father’s Rights area of the law is what happens when a wife wants to move out of the house and take the children with her.
 People want to know the answer to this question more often than almost any other because father’s confronted with this situation are scared they will lose the right’s to their children.
 We’re here to let you know that father’s rights attorneys will fight for you but you must contact one immediately to protect your rights.

 So, What Are My Rights if She Threatens to Take Them?

 Right off the bat, you need to tell her that she cannot take your children away from their house.
-She has no right to do so because as a married couple, both of you have the same legal rights to joint physical custody and joint legal custody to the kids.
-Tell her that she can leave the home and move, but she can’t take the children with her.
+She has no right to do so because as a married couple, both of you have the same legal rights to joint physical custody and joint legal custody to the kids (in some states, this may be called “allocation of parental responsibilities” – so be aware that means the same thing as custody).
+Tell her that she can leave the home and move, but she can’t take the children with her – and do so IN WRITING.
 Then, immediately contact a father’s rights attorney who will put the gears in motion on your behalf.

 What If My Wife Already Took My Kids?

-Every once in a while these things turn extremely ugly, and if this is the case, and you fear for the safety of your children, do not know where they are, or believe she may be attempting to leave the state that you live in, contacting the police is also a good idea.
+Every once in a while these things turn extremely ugly, and if this is the case, and you fear for the safety of your children, do not know where they are, or believe your wife may be attempting to leave the state that you live in, contacting the police is also a good idea.
 You have the right to know where your kids are and the right to have them live with you.
 Waiting is the number one reason father’s lose their custody cases.
+You cannot, in the eyes of the court, claim both: 1.) you want custody of your kids, AND 2.) but you waited for 5-months before filing to see them.
 Get started immediately by speaking with a father’s right lawyer who will fight for you and your family.